Henry G. Lapham

 Henry G. Lapham was an American investment banker, oilman, philatelist, philanthropist, and sportsman.
 He was the founding president of the Boston Garden-Arena Corporation and a major sports promoter in Boston during the 1920s and 1930s.

 Early life

 Lapham was born in 1875 in Brooklyn to John Jesse and Mary Elizabeth Walker Lapham.
-His father was a leather merchant and tanner who ultimately merged several companies to create the Central Leather Co. of Pennsylvania, which eventually became part of the United States Leather Company.
-The family relocated to Boston, and they continued to financially prosper due to involvement with American-Hawaiian Steam-ship Co. and ownership in Texas and California oil fields.
+His father was a leather merchant and tanner who merged several companies to create the Central Leather Co. of Pennsylvania, which eventually became part of the United States Leather Company.
+The family relocated to Boston, and they continued to financially prosper due to involvement with the American-Hawaiian Steamship Company and ownership in Texas and California oil fields.

 Lapham graduated from Yale University in 1897 and a year later moved to Boston.
 Lapham married to Rebecca Lounsberry, a fellow native of Brooklyn, shortly after graduating from college.
 They had two children, Raymond and Kathryn.

 Business career

 Lapham's first position was as a clerk in the offices of the United States Leather Company.
 He later branched out into banking and brokerage and was involved in a number of businesses, including B. A. Corbin & Sons Co. (as treasurer), Eastern Massachusetts Street Railway Company, the National Rockland Bank, Franklin Shoe Company, and the Boston National League baseball club (as director).
 He was also a director of the Texas Company, which was founded by family member Lewis Henry Lapham.
 He resigned from the board in 1933.